-26 – 100 in alphabetical order: Blake Luse, managing director, Ferguson Ventures
+26 – 100 in alphabetical order by company: Blake Luse, managing director, Ferguson Ventures

 Blake Luse is the managing director of Ferguson Ventures (FV), the corporate venture capital (CVC) unit of plumbing and building products distributor Ferguson.
 He oversees corporate venturing deals, service design and innovation lab efforts in a bid to solve challenges in the construction, services and facility management industry.